|TouchTone Banker is currently unavailable; please consider using one of these alternative products.|

 Financial Identity Theft is the act of one person posing as another individual for monetary gain.

-A stolen identity can be used for opening credit or store card accounts, savings or checking [bank] accounts, securing loans, obtaining employment, establishing residence and utilities, and accessing or changing additional personal accounts/information.
+A stolen identity can be used for opening credit or store card accounts, opening savings or checking [bank] accounts, securing loans, stealing tax refunds, obtaining employment, establishing residence and utilities, and accessing or changing additional personal accounts/information.

 Identity theft can occur when a criminal gains access to personally sensitive, private information, including social security numbers, bank information and account number(s), credit card information and account numbers, etc.